lowRISC/lowrisc-site/content/code-of-conduct.md

 If you believe anyone is in physical danger, please notify appropriate law enforcement first.
 If you are unsure what law enforcement agency is appropriate, please include this in your report and we will attempt to notify them.

-If the violation occurs at an event such as a conference or workshop and requires immediate attention, you can also reach out to any of the event organizers or staff.
-Event organizers and staff will be prepared to handle the incident and able to help.
-If you cannot find one of the organizers, the venue staff can locate one for you.
+If the violation occurs at an event such as a conference or workshop and requires immediate attention, you can also reach out to any of the event organisers or staff.
+Event organisers and staff will be prepared to handle the incident and able to help.
+If you cannot find one of the organisers, the venue staff can locate one for you.
 We will also post detailed contact information for specific events as part of each events’ information.
 In person reports will still be kept confidential exactly as above, but also feel free to (anonymously if needed) email conduct@lowRISC.org.

 ### Filing a report
 Reports can be as formal or informal as needed for the situation at hand.
 If possible, please include as much information as you can.
 If you feel comfortable, please consider including: